 Changes to the employment terms should generally be agreed with the employee.
-The employment agreement may, however, contain an express right for an employer to vary terms without the employee's consent, to the extent that any change or additional work does not affect the material terms of the agreement.
+The employment agreement may, however, contain an express right for an employer to vary terms without the employee's consent.

 7.2.
 Must an employer consult individually or collectively with affected employees or their representatives (if any) before making changes to employment terms?